-It’s a case study on how to create opportunity for yourself in a very competitive market and we hope that you enjoy.
+It’s a case study on how to create opportunities for yourself in a very competitive market.
 You’ve heard it before, stories of how people create their own opportunities in life to find success.
-Carl Gambino is one such story — starting on the east coast hustling his way through the New York City real estate scene, then moving up the ranks of the Los Angeles luxury real estate market at an astonishing pace.
+Carl Gambino is one such story—starting on the east coast hustling his way through the New York City, New York real estate scene, then moving up the ranks of the Los Angeles luxury real estate market at an astonishing pace.
 Representing some of the biggest names in Hollywood including the likes of the Jonas Brothers, exuding confidence and an east coast swagger, it’s a great story that we’re sure you’ll enjoy.

 Since recording this podcast, Carl Gabino joined the Compass Team.

 Carl Gambino: [00:00:00] I do remember when I was 18 I met this guy in New York.
 He had a very successful like marketing business and he was very into sales and self-development, and he gave me all these books and he basically was like.
 He kinda just showed me and taught me that like you didn’t have to be mediocre, and it was like about the way you think.

 And you could really ask for whatever you want and you can get it if you believed it.

 Warren Dow: [00:00:46] Welcome to the DIGS Influencer Podcast—The Titans of Real Estate.
 The show that provides direct access to the real estate industry’s top movers and shakers as they share invaluable insight on how to best navigate and succeed in any market.
 I’m your host, Warren Dow, founder and CEO of m3 Media and publisher of DIGS Magazine.